tabtadev/static-doc-site-generator/README.md

-# TabtaDev (tabtadev.github.io)

-TabtaDev is a static website hosted on GitHub Pages, created as a side project to share beginner-friendly programming tutorials.
+# Static doc site generator

 Built entirely from scratch without frameworks like Jekyll or Hugo.
+Windows (powershell) required.
 * **Preview** : https://tabtadev.github.io/static-doc-site-generator/

 ## Project Overview

-The main goals of TabtaDev are to provide:
+The main goals of this generator are to provide:

-- **Programming Tutorials**: Simple content aimed at those interested in starting with programming.
 - **Markdown-to-HTML Conversion**: A custom PowerShell script that converts Markdown files into HTML, enabling flexible content management.
 - **Automated Navigation and Styling**: Scripts automatically manage the navigation bar, footers, and CSS links, ensuring a consistent look across the site.